milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Welcome dinner.md

 Emi: "(Huh, they work pretty well together.
 Have they cooked together before?)"

 Emi: "(But judging from Annelise's knife skills, that doesn't seem like the case.
-I guess it does help that Akira is delegating tasks to keep things organized.)"
+I guess it helps that Akira is delegating tasks to keep things organized.)"

-Emi: "(Still, I didn't expect that they'd pull something like this for me.
+Emi: "(Still, I never would've imagined that they'd pull something like this for me.
 I didn't know what to expect from them as my roommates, but I'm happy to see that they're good people.)"

 *Watching the three of them work together fills me with a sense of belonging.
 Despite the initial chaos, they eventually find their rhythm, each person contributing in their own way.*